hdrhbbu1/sourcegraph.github.io/privacy/index.md

 title: Sourcegraph Privacy Policy
 ---

 Sourcegraph, Inc. (**&quot;Sourcegraph,&quot; &quot;we,&quot; &quot;our,&quot;** or **&quot;us&quot;**) understands that privacy is important to our online visitors to our website and users of our online services (collectively, for the purposes of this Privacy Policy, our **&quot;Service&quot;**).
 This Privacy Policy explains how we collect, use, share and protect your personal information that we collect through our Service.
-By using our Service, you agree to the terms of this Privacy Policy and our <a href="terms">Terms of Service</a>.
+By using our Service, you agree to the terms of this Privacy Policy and our <a href="/terms">Terms of Service</a>.

-Capitalized terms that are not defined in this Privacy Policy have the meaning given them in our <a href="terms">Terms of Service</a>.
+Capitalized terms that are not defined in this Privacy Policy have the meaning given them in our <a href="/terms">Terms of Service</a>.

 **WHAT INFORMATION DO WE COLLECT AND FOR WHAT PURPOSE**